Ernest Addison: Career

 After completing his doctorate at McGill, Addison returned to Ghana and joined the Bank of Ghana in 1994 as an economist.
 He rose through the ranks to become the Deputy Chief and Head of the Economic Analysis and Policy Division of the Research Department.
 During his tenure at the bank he was a member of several committees including the Open Market Operations Committee, Money Market Auction Committee and the Editorial Committee and also secretary to the Financial Programme Implementation Committee and the Financial Policies Committee.

 He chaired an Economic Community of West African States Task Force set up by the Authority of Heads of State of ECOWAS to perform feasibility studies culminating in the setting up of the West African Monetary Institute.
 Addison served as the chief economist with the West African Monetary Institute from 2000 to 2003.
 Prior to leaving the Bank of Ghana, he worked under Kwesi Amissah-Arthur, who was then its governor and later became vice-president of Ghana.
 In 2012, Addison was a lead economist at the African Development Bank's Southern African Resource Centre in Pretoria, South Africa.

 Governor of the Bank of Ghana

 In March 2017, Nana Addo Danquah Akufo-Addo, the president of Ghana, forwarded Addison's name to the Council of State for consideration and approval as the governor of the Bank of Ghana.
 This was to fill the vacancy left by the resignation of the then governor Dr. Abdul Nashiru Issahaku.
-He was subsequently approved and then appointed as the governor of the Bank of Ghana on 1 April 2017 with a 4-year tenure which ends in March 2021.
+He was subsequently approved and then appointed as the governor of the Bank of Ghana on 1 April 2017 with a 4-year tenure which ended in March 2021.

-In February 2021, President Akufo-Addo reappointed him as the governor of the Bank of Ghana and renewed his tenure for another 4-years, awaiting for approval by the Council of State.
+In February 2021, President Akufo-Addo reappointed him as the governor of the Bank of Ghana and renewed his tenure for another 4 years, awaiting for approval by the Council of State.